 - Ammunition may be transported in the same hard-sides, locked case as a firearm if it has been packed as described above

 - You cannot use firearm magazines or clips for packing ammunition unless they completely enclose the ammunition.
-Farm arm magazines and ammunition clips, whether loaded or empty, must be boxed or included with a hard-size, locked case.
+Firm arm magazines and ammunition clips, whether loaded or empty, must be boxed or included with a hard-side, locked case.

 - Check with your airline for quantity limits for ammunition.